diffblue/cbmc/doc/cprover-manual/modeling-floating-point.md

 The CPROVER tools support bit-accurate reasoning about IEEE-754 floating-point and fixed-point arithmetic.
-The C standard contains a number of areas of implementation-defined behaviour with regard to floating-point arithmetic:
+The C standard contains a number of areas of implementation-defined behavior with regard to floating-point arithmetic:

 -   CPROVER supports C99 Appendix F, and thus, the `__STD_IEC_559__`